nasa/prog_models/sphinx_config/getting_started.rst

 .. autoclass:: prog_models.prognostics_model.PrognosticsModel

-To generate a new model create a new class for your model that inherits from one of these two base classes, whichever is more appropriate for your application.
-Alternatively, you can copy one of the templates :class:`prog_model_template.ProgModelTemplate`, replacing the methods with logic defining your specific model.
+To generate a new model create a new class for your model that inherits from this class.
+Alternatively, you can copy the template :class:`prog_model_template.ProgModelTemplate`, replacing the methods with logic defining your specific model.

 The analysis and simulation tools defined in :class:`prog_models.prognostics_model.PrognosticsModel` will then work with your new model.

+See :download:`examples.new_model_example <../examples/new_model_example.py>` for an example of this approach.

 2. Model Generator Method
 *************************
 The second way to generate a new model is using the model generator method :py:meth:`prog_models.prognostics_model.PrognosticsModel.generate_model`.
-Pass a map of the keys for input, state, output, events (optional), and the required transition equations into the method, and it will return a constructed model.
+Pass a map of the keys for input, state, output, events (optional), and the required transition into the method, and it will return a constructed model.
 See :py:meth:`prog_models.prognostics_model.PrognosticsModel.generate_model` for more detail.

+See :download:`examples.new_model_example <../examples/model_gen_example.py>` for an example of this approach.